Things to make and do:

 Stick the rim tape as I did from one side to the other and cut shorten with a Stanley knife, go on for each hole including the valve opening.

-Now I'm not going to do any explaining on how to use the amalgamating tape, instructions should be on the packaging.
+Refer to instructions on the packaging on how to use amalgamating tape.
 After you are comfortable with the amount of tape needed you can then proceed with the transparent packing tape, please refer to the pictures.
 The more centred out you use the transparent tape the better, more on that later.
-The transparent tape should overlap the rims on both sides, leave it that way for the first and get your tires on the rim.
-Only one round of transparent tape around the rim is enough, the transparent tape fulfils three jobs.
+The transparent tape should overlap the rims on both sides evenly, leave it that way for the first and get your tires on the rim.
+Only one round of transparent tape around the rim is enough, let it overlap the beginning a few inches (A dog biting his tail).
+The transparent tape fulfils three jobs.

 1: Replaces the soapy water.